Asymptotic Power Utility-Based Pricing and Hedging: Semi-explicit formulas in concrete models

 \subsection{BNS model}

-We now turn to the application of Theorem \ref{s:mainresult} to the BNS model.
-Throughout, we assume that the conditions of Examples \ref{bsp:wellposed} and \ref{bsp:levyleur} are satisfied, i.e., either $p \geq 2$ or sufficiently large exponential moments of $Z$ exist.
+We now turn to the application of Theorem \ref{s:mainresult} to the BNS model with stochastic volatility.
+Throughout, we assume that the conditions of Examples \ref{bsp:wellposed} and \ref{bsp:levyleur} are satisfied, i.e., either $p \geq 2$ or sufficiently large exponential moments of the subordinator $Z$ driving the variance process $y$ exist.
 In the first case, we also suppose $Z$ is integrable.
+By Proposition \ref{p:Measure}, the $P^{\eur}$-dynamics of the variance process $y$ and the return process $X$ are given by